-$0 / month for analysts, browser automation, and governed web workflows.
+$0 / month for analysts, browser automation, and governed web workflows moving from shared anonymous access into one owned workspace meter.

 Jump between the key smart panels on this page and the adjacent product documents.